How Does an Antidote Work?

 How Do Antidotes Work?

 The harmful effect of poisons and toxic chemicals in the body depends on various factors.
 It includes dose, route of administration, type of the toxin, and duration of exposure to the toxin.
 Antidotes can be again classified based on the mechanism of action.
-Antidotes reduce toxicity based on four basic functions.
+Antidotes reduce toxicity based on four essential functions.
+It includes:

 • Reducing the Toxin Level - Antidotes act directly on the toxin or drug to reduce its concentration in the body.
-It includes increased elimination of the toxin and specific and non-specific binding.
-Specific binding involves immunotherapy, chelation, and bio-scavenger therapy.
-In specific binding, antidotes bind with the toxic substances and form inert complexes which are least reactive and eventually eliminated from the body.
-Nonspecific antidotes reduce the toxin levels by preventing its absorption in the gastrointestinal tract.
-Nonspecific antidotes like activated charcoal will adsorb the toxins and reduce their systemic absorption.
+It includes increased elimination of the toxin and specific and nonspecific binding.
+Specific binding involves immunotherapy (type of cancer treatment), chelation (helps in reducing toxic effects of metals), and bio-scavenger therapy (natural proteins that can cause effective elimination of nerve agents).
+Antidotes bind with the toxic substances in specific binding and form inert complexes that are least reactive and eventually eliminated from the body.
+Nonspecific antidotes reduce the toxin levels by preventing absorption in the gastrointestinal tract.
+Nonspecific antidotes like activated charcoal (universal antidote) will adsorb the toxins and reduce their systemic absorption.
 Nonspecific antidotes will also interrupt the enterohepatic recirculation of toxic substances and reduce their concentration in the body.

 • Blocking the Action Site of the Toxin - It is achieved by altering the toxin's receptor site or by modifying enzyme activity.
 Ethyl alcohol, used for methyl alcohol poisoning, competes with methyl alcohol molecules for alcohol dehydrogenase and reduces toxic metabolites.
 Antidotes like oximes used for organophosphorus poisoning work on the principle of enzyme reactivation.

-• Activated charcoal is used for the majority of oral toxins.
+• Activated charcoal (universal antidote) is used for most oral toxins or nonspecific poisons.

 • Calcium chloride is used for black widow spider bite poisoning.